 For some businesses, really nailing last click attribution might help inform future decisions.
 For large multi-channel brands that have a large media spend – well, they might need a sophisticated data-driven model.

 It’s all relative to your goals, abilities, resources, and achievable ROI.
 Use this as another tool in your analytical/optimization arsenal.

-Note: we launched a course in ConversionXL Institute taught by Kelly Gray, Program Manager – Attribution, at Google.
+Note: we launched a course in CXL Institute taught by Kelly Gray, Program Manager – Attribution, at Google.
 It goes deeper into the topics brought up in this article.
 Send us a message if you want to learn more about it, and the Institute in general.